 All vital information needs to be backed up and stored in a safe location in the event you need to restore corrupted or deleted data.
 Whether this is data stored in databases, spreadsheets, or on web server files, you will want to have this data protected and stored off-site to a location it can be recovered from later.
 It is important that these backups are not stored on the server itself as you will be unable to restore this data if the entire server is compromised.

 Besides protecting valuable information from deletion and corruption from hackers, backups protect data from accidental alteration and rogue employees.
 If a user accidentally deletes an entire table of information from a database, your backups will allow you to return to multiple point-in-time backups to make sure your data is correct and secure.

-Work with your IT department to determine the best methods to run backups.
-You will have to make a decision between only protecting your server and database information, or backing up all of your user’s workstations.
+Work with your IT department to determine your data backup best practices.
+You will have to make a decision between only protecting your server and database information, or backing up all of your user's workstations.
 Figure out what data is irrecoverable and configure your backups to regularly backup and store this data in a way you can access it if the computer is compromised.

 Educating your employees about proper security guidelines and potential threats is an incredibly important part of your network security.
 You can properly configure all the security measures in the world but if your accounting department hands out your administrative password, there is nothing to stop attackers from abusing unfettered access.

 While your accounting department might not hand out their passwords to a stranger, hackers are very clever if they are targeting your organization.
 Every employee and staff member at your company must be properly trained to spot phishing emails, bad attachments, and potential physical-security breaches.
 Many security consulting companies will make physically breaking in or bypassing on-site security a part of their assessments and most find great success with this approach.